How much does it cost to remove wisdom teeth?

-A wisdom tooth extraction cost ranges from $160 to $489 depending on how impacted your wisdom tooth is.
-However, your wisdom teeth surgery cost in TOTAL depends on 3 factors:
+A single wisdom tooth removal costs range from $193 to $597, depending on how impacted the tooth is.
+However, the total wisdom teeth removal cost depends on 3 factors:

-- the position of the wisdom teeth in the jaw which determines the extent of surgery needed to get the wisdom teeth pulled out
+- The position of the wisdom teeth in the jaw determines the extent of surgery needed to get the wisdom teeth pulled out

-Most commonly, wisdom teeth surgery cost is about $1,800, it involves the extraction of 4 wisdom teeth while asleep.
+Most commonly, wisdom teeth surgery costs about $2,300; it involves extracting 4 wisdom teeth while asleep.

-CONSIDER ALL THE WISDOM TEETH REMOVAL COSTS BEFORE DOING THE SURGERY:
+IF YOU CONSIDER ALL THE WISDOM TEETH REMOVAL COSTS/ DISADVANTAGES, YOU WILL COME TO THE SAME CONCLUSION:

 - wisdom teeth recovery: missed days at school/ work

 - wisdom teeth complications: dry socket, infection

 - other less likely but possible wisdom teeth complications:

 - wisdom teeth numbness (paresthesia): numbness in lips, tongue and cheek

 - damage to gum, teeth, bone, jaw joint